kblok/kblok.github.io/_posts/2019-09-10-csharp-wishlist-internal-interfaces.md

 }
 ```

-As you can see, it requires some boilerplate.
-The explicit method needs to call the internal method.
+As you can see, this requires some boilerplate.
+The explicit method needs to call the internal method, but, we managed to implement an internal interface on a public class.

 What are your thoughts?